-The Onsite Director, Carrie Reynolds and Board of Director CEO, David Murdoch were the first people our organization met at the Outdoor Museum.
-Carrie immediately showed her enthusiasm for our cause.
+The Onsite Director, Carrie Reynolds, and the Board of Directors CEO, David Murdoch were the first people our organization met when considering this location for our annual event.
+The Chisholm Trail Outdoor Museum is a beautiful wooded location with major onsite improvements made especially to assist our annual event.
 Carrie has worked 24/7 to help us make our IIAmericas event welcoming for our American Indian and Indigenous supporters and our community guests.

-Several things sold us on this location.
+Several things stood out when we decided on this location.
 Our first consideration involved the people in charge of the venue and their acceptance of our culture.
 In our conversations with Carrie, we learned she is a retired World Championship Barrel racer.
 She is one of 200 women inducted into the National Cowgirl Hall of Fame.
 She is a true “go-getter.”
 She has a dedication to the Cleburne community and a special place in her heart for our American Indian culture.
 Since Carrie was four years old, she spent time with her grandmother, Phyllis Haag Leriche at the Gila River Indian Community and Apache Nation in Arizona.
-Her grandmother worked as the liaison between the government and the people.
-Her grandmother respected her friendships within the Native communities and tried her best to promote the rights of the Native people she represented and definitely passed those feelings and relationships onto Carrie.
+Her grandmother worked as a liaison between the government and the people.
+Her grandmother respected her friendships within the Native communities and tried her best to promote the rights of the Native people she represented.
+Phyllis Leriche definitely passed on those values and feelings through Carrie.

 The CEO, David Murdoch, is a wonderful, genuine gentleman.
 He has significantly contributed to Johnson County and Cleburne on nonprofit boards, as well as City and County governments.
 His ranch is adjacent to the land where our event will be held.
 Mr. Murdoch is a wonderful advocate for the land and all that it offers our event.

-Michael Tongkeamha offered a Kiowa description of our location, “Where the plains met the big trees.” ahn daw gaw beeh’.
-Gregory G. Gomez, Mescalero, and Lipan Apache described it as “where the trees met the rivers and where the buffalo graze in the winter.”
-Can you help us find and learn as many names as possible?
-We will be honoring the Sacred Oak tree and their acorns.
+A big thank you to Michael Tongkeamha who offered a Kiowa description of our location, “Where the plains met the big trees.” ahn daw gaw beeh’ and Gregory G. Gomez, Mescalero, and Lipan Apache who described it as “where the forests meet the rivers and where the buffalo winter.”
+Ta’uĺeedñt”ìya nìch’il inane t” eesh.
+We will be honoring the Sacred Oak tree and its acorns.
 Each child who attends our event will pick an acorn to learn about and take home.
 If your Nation has unique recipes, stories, songs, or ceremonies related to the Oak and Acorn, please share with us so we can teach our children this history throughout the year.